 Both domestic and foreign companies can register their Branch Offices in Serbia, and to understand how to register a Branch Office of a foreign company in Serbia it is important to follow certain steps and submit certain documents.
+Also, it is important to stat that in accordance with the Foreign Exchange Law, branches of foreign companies are considered residents and operate through their resident bank accounts in Serbia.

 What steps have to be followed to complete this procedure?